mako-framework/mcp/README.md

 ## Usage

-The MCP server can be run over `stdio` using the included reactor command or over HTTP using a controller.
+An MCP server can be run over `stdio` using the included reactor command or over HTTP using a controller.

 ```
 php app/reactor mcp:server         # Runs the default server